 Niagara River Recreational Trail

 This trail is a network of sidewalks, paths and roadways extending 38 miles along the Niagara River Parkway.
-This trail commences at "Riverwalk", a riverfront walkway behind the restaurants in the south end of Fort Erie's business district just north of the Peace Bridge and extends north all the way to Niagara-on-the-Lake.
-This is an excellent route for a scenic bike ride.
+This path connects with the Friendship Trail, then passes by Old Fort Erie, through the south end of Fort Erie's business district and extends north all the way to Niagara-on-the-Lake.
+This is an excellent route for a scenic bike ride, and recently a series of bike repair stations have been installed along the way.
 The Fort Erie to Niagara Falls section provides beautiful views of the river the entire distance.

 A short 1/2 kilometre circle walk through a pretty woodlot provides a chance to experience the quiet of the woods.
 The trail meanders by fallen logs and vernal pools and is a good place to enjoy spring wildflowers.
 Located on the right side of the field behind the Crystal Ridge Library.